manojpopalghat/HostelManagementSystem/README.md

 # HostelManagementSystem
-This project is Collaborated with Suraj Kale and Ankita Waghmode under the guidance of Prof Nitin Patil(Department of Computer Science, Savitribai Phule Pune University).
+This project is did under the guidance of
+Prof Nitin Patil(Department of Computer Science, Savitribai Phule Pune University).
 This Project is dynamic web project and written in JSP.
 This project is analogous to Management of Hostels in Savitribai Phule Pune University, Pune.